prof-rossetti/nyu-info-2335-201706/notes/programming-languages/javascript/functions.md

 You might see some functions invoked by themselves (e.g. `doStuff()`) while others are invoked on objects (e.g. `someObject.doSomethingElse()`).

-Many of the examples below involve invoking built-in functions on certain types of objects.
+Many of the examples in this language overview involve invoking built-in functions on certain types of objects.
 To find a comprehensive list of functions available to be called on any given type of object, reference the documentation for that type of object.

 ### Parameters